 Once ransomware infects a device, it starts encrypting files, folders, entire hard drive partitions using encryption algorithms like RSA or RC4.

 Ransomware is one of the most lucrative revenue channels for cybercriminals, so malware authors continually improve their malware code to better target enterprise environments.
-Ransomware-as-a-service is a cybercriminal business model in which malware creators sell their ransomware and other services to cybercriminals, who then operate the ransomware attacks.
+Ransomware-as-a-service is a cybercriminal business model where malware creators sell their ransomware and other services to cybercriminals, who then operate the ransomware attacks.
 The business model also defines profit sharing between the malware creators, ransomware operators, and other parties that may be involved.
-For cybercriminals, ransomware is a big business, at the expense of individuals and businesses.
+For cybercriminals, ransomware is big business at the expense of individuals and businesses.

 Sophisticated ransomware like Spora, WannaCrypt (also known as WannaCry), and Petya (also known as NotPetya) spread to other computers via network shares or exploits.

 WannaCrypt exploits the Server Message Block (SMB) vulnerability CVE-2017-0144 (also called EternalBlue) to infect other computers.